Bennington Flag or Bennington Banner

 Unfortunately, this writer believes that there is reasonable doubt.
 The following information is from observation while the flag was on exhibition in a sealed glass case.

 Size: 10-foot fly by 5%-foot hoist.

 Fabric: The flag appears to be of cotton rather than linen.
 The odd, or white stripes prove this point.
 The bottom or thirteenth stripe shows a selvedge along die full width of the flag.
-This definitely appears to be the selvedge of a cotton woven on a power loom.
-The union is made of three pieces of blue fabric which are stitched together.
-The upper piece appears to be a full width of fabric.
-Judging from the width of the flag and the width of union, it can be concluded that die upper part of the union is approximately 27 inches.
+This definitely appears to be the selvedge of cotton woven on a power loom.
+The union is made of three pieces of blue fabric that are stitched together.
+The upper piece appears to be the full width of the fabric.
+Judging from the width of the flag and the width of the union, it can be concluded that die upper part of the union is approximately 27 inches.
 This was a fairly common power-woven cotton width during the nineteenth century.

 Heading: Appears to be heavy-weight cotton.